 Habitat is committed to bridging divides.
 We have a strong record working with both sides of the aisle to achieve meaningful legislation that protects and provides housing stability.
 We’re asking all elected officials to prioritize housing in the days ahead and into the future.
 We have one goal and one voice.
 Habitat implores local, state and federal officials to act now for housing.

-Before the COVID-19 pandemic, more than 17 million U.S. households were already spending half or more of their income on housing.
+Before the COVID-19 pandemic, more than 17 million U.S. households were already spending more than half of their income on housing.
 The pandemic has exacerbated a pre-existing housing affordability crisis being fueled by a shortage of habitable, affordable homes, including a record-low supply of entry-level homes for sale.
 At the same time, many long-disinvested communities are being weighed down by deteriorating housing stock and abandoned properties that hold back economic recovery.
 These include:

 - Formerly redlined communities of color.